indimail/indimail-virtualdomains/.github/indimail.md

 cprogrammer/indimail       fedora-23           a02e6014a67b        53 minutes ago      1.774 GB
 ```

-Now let us run a container with this image using the image id a02e6014a67b listed above by running the ___docker run___ command.
-The **\-\-privileged** flag gives all capabilities to the container, and it also lifts all the limitations enforced by the device cgroup controller.
+Now let us run a container with this image using the image id a02e6014a67b listed above by running the **docker run** command.
+The **--privileged** flag gives all capabilities to the container, and it also lifts all the limitations enforced by the device cgroup controller.
 In other words, the container can then do almost everything that the host can do.
 This flag exists to allow special use-cases, like running Docker within Docker.
 In our case, I want the systemctl command to work and the container run like a normal host.

-I have now figured out the you don't require the \-\-privileged flag.
+I have now figured out the you don't require the --privileged flag.
 This flag gives the container access to the host's systemd.
 A better way is to add SYS\_ADMIN capability

 ```
-$ docker run \-ti \-\-cap-add=SYS_ADMIN -e "container-docker" -v /sys/fs/cgroup:/sys/fs/cgroup:ro a02e6014a67b /sbin/init
+$ docker run -ti --cap-add=SYS\_ADMIN -e "container-docker" -v /sys/fs/cgroup:/sys/fs/cgroup:ro a02e6014a67b /sbin/init
 ```

 The above will start a fully functional Fedora 23 OS with IndiMail, MySQL, sshd, httpd services up and running.
 We can list the running container by running the docker ps command